Current Service Status & News

 Next Generation Sequencing (NGS) based analyses

-Although we offer a full range of services in order to best fit the varied needs of customers, our core test utilises NGS technology.
-This allows us to examine multiple genes simultaneously, thus gaining a better understanding of what aberrant cellular processes may, or sometimes equally importantly may not, be driving a patient’s cancer.
-This in turn gives the clinical care team a better chance of finding something that can help fight it.
+Although we offer a full range of services in order to best fit the varied needs of customers, our core tests utilise NGS technology.
+This allows us to examine 1000’s of potential genetic changes simultaneously, thus gaining a better understanding of what aberrant cellular processes may, or sometimes equally importantly may not, be going on within a patient’s tumour.
+In turn, this information gives the patient’s clinical care team a better chance of finding something that can help fight it.